 Anyone fleeing domestic abuse must have a guaranteed safe, permanent home”

 "2 in 3 families bereaved by fatal domestic abuse have had their grieving process damaged by the press.

 In collaboration with Level Up and AAFDA we are calling for better reporting standards so victims feel safe to share their stories without fear of further trauma

 Two women a week die at the hands of a partner or ex-partner.
 Yet less than 1% of perpetrators currently receive an intervention to challenge their behaviour.

 It’s vital to specifically recognise the bespoke nature of post-separation abuse by ensuring the Domestic Abuse Bill provides a complete acknowledgement of survivors experiences and protection in the future.

 Having spent the majority of my life witnessing the coercive control my mother endured as well experiencing the prison system she lived in for almost a decade, coercive control helped give me the language to speak out and free my mother.

 Since that moment I continue to actively speak out against violence against women as well as the need to promote discussion about healthy/unhealthy relationships.

-I have delivered speeches at a variety of events and am keen to help share my story in my role as a PACT and Freedom Programme Ambassador to help others.
+I have delivered speeches at a variety of events and am keen to help share my story in my role as a PACT and Supporter of the National Centre For Domestic Violence to help others.